NicLandajo/comfyui-preview-video-monitor/README.md

 🎮 CONTROLS HAVE MOVED! - From Static Node Settings to Dynamic Interactive Monitor - Click, Drag, Zoom & Control Everything in Real-Time!

 🖱️ Smart Interactive Controls - Zoom with mouse wheel, pan with right-click drag, and instant fit modes (Fit, Width, Height, 1:1)

+🧠 Your generation runs can be stored and re-visited instantly without re-runs o re-prompting.
+You can store as many as you like in the session.

 🎯 Enhanced Visual Experience - real-time frame counter with custom numbering, resolution display, and multi-monitor support